-Figure 9 illustrates the response of Lake El'gygytgyn to climate variability throughout the past 3.6 Ma.
-The records of biogenic silica (FTIRS estimation), representing bioproductivity in the upper water layers of the lake, and TOC, representing mostly the efficiency of preservation of organic matter at the lake floor, are shown in Fig. 9a.
-The data is plotted in a way that both curves are superimposed in prominent anoxic intervals where a nearly complete preservation of organic matter is assumed, such as the glacial maxima of MIS 2 (\sim 24 ka), MIS 4 (\sim 65 ka), sub-glacial MIS 5b (\sim 110 ka), and several intervals of MIS 6 (\sim 135, \sim 160, \sim 180 ka).
-Otherwise, the TOC lies below the curve of biogenic silica, indicating a partial degradation of organic matter at the lake floor in the order of about 60 to 80% (green area between both curves).
+Figure 10 illustrates the response of Lake El'gygytgyn sediments to climate variability throughout the past 3.6 Ma in more detail.
+The records of biogenic silica (FTIRS estimation), representing bioproductivity in the upper water layers of the lake, and TOC, representing mostly the efficiency of preservation of organic matter at the lake floor, are shown in Fig. 10a.
+The data is plotted in a way that both curves are superimposed in prominent anoxic intervals where a nearly complete preservation of organic matter is assumed, such as the glacial maxima of MIS 2 ( $\sim$ 24 ka), MIS 4 ( $\sim$ 65 ka), subglacial MIS 5b ( $\sim$ 110 ka), and several intervals of MIS 6 $(\sim 135 \text{ ka}, \sim 160 \text{ ka}, \sim 180 \text{ ka})$ .
+Otherwise, TOC values plot below the curve of biogenic silica, indicating a partial degradation of organic matter at the lake floor in the order of about 60 to 80% (green area between both curves).
 This is in agreement with earlier findings from Lake El'gygytgyn pilot core PG1351 (Nowaczyk et al., 2007), using biogenic silica concentrations measured by wet digestion techniques, rather than estimates based on FTIRS, as it was done for ICDP Site 5011-1 core material.
 Thus, in Lake El'gygytgyn sediments, the amount of TOC, in general, does not represent the primary bioproduction.